reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 14. [[synthetics.newrelic.com] SMTP header injection leads to (mass) arbitrary email sending](https://hackerone.com/reports/347439) to New Relic - 59 upvotes, $500
 15. [(Prerelease UI) Stored XSS via role name in JSON chart](https://hackerone.com/reports/520630) to New Relic - 48 upvotes, $2500
 16. [User can run monitors at private locations, which he has no access to](https://hackerone.com/reports/681001) to New Relic - 40 upvotes, $3000
-17. [Stored XSS in Brower `name` field reflected in two pages](https://hackerone.com/reports/348076) to New Relic - 39 upvotes, $3000
+17. [ Reflected Cross site Scripting (XSS) on https://one.newrelic.com](https://hackerone.com/reports/1367642) to New Relic - 40 upvotes, $2048
-18. [Untrusted deserialization issue when loading newrelic.yml file in Java agent leads to code execution on host](https://hackerone.com/reports/1109620) to New Relic - 39 upvotes, $768
+18. [Stored XSS in Brower `name` field reflected in two pages](https://hackerone.com/reports/348076) to New Relic - 39 upvotes, $3000
-19. [[NR Insights] Pull any Insights/NRQL data from any NR account](https://hackerone.com/reports/397137) to New Relic - 37 upvotes, $2500
+19. [Untrusted deserialization issue when loading newrelic.yml file in Java agent leads to code execution on host](https://hackerone.com/reports/1109620) to New Relic - 39 upvotes, $768
-20. [Bypass of my three other reports #267636 + #255894 + #271861 - (IDOR) Ability to see full name associated with other New Relic accounts](https://hackerone.com/reports/320173) to New Relic - 37 upvotes, $1500
+20. [SSRF in alerts.newrelic.com exposes entire internal network](https://hackerone.com/reports/198690) to New Relic - 39 upvotes, $0
-21. [Account takeover by using  abandoned email id of victim which has already been changed to new  by victim himself on one.newrelic.com](https://hackerone.com/reports/1021232) to New Relic - 37 upvotes, $300
+21. [[NR Insights] Pull any Insights/NRQL data from any NR account](https://hackerone.com/reports/397137) to New Relic - 37 upvotes, $2500
-22. [SSRF in alerts.newrelic.com exposes entire internal network](https://hackerone.com/reports/198690) to New Relic - 37 upvotes, $0
+22. [Bypass of my three other reports #267636 + #255894 + #271861 - (IDOR) Ability to see full name associated with other New Relic accounts](https://hackerone.com/reports/320173) to New Relic - 37 upvotes, $1500
-23. [removed user can still join the organization](https://hackerone.com/reports/976441) to New Relic - 34 upvotes, $250
+23. [Account takeover by using  abandoned email id of victim which has already been changed to new  by victim himself on one.newrelic.com](https://hackerone.com/reports/1021232) to New Relic - 37 upvotes, $300
-24. [Users can enable API access for free via mass assignment](https://hackerone.com/reports/267781) to New Relic - 32 upvotes, $0
+24. [removed user can still join the organization](https://hackerone.com/reports/976441) to New Relic - 35 upvotes, $250
-25. [ Reflected Cross site Scripting (XSS) on https://one.newrelic.com](https://hackerone.com/reports/1367642) to New Relic - 30 upvotes, $2048
+25. [Users can enable API access for free via mass assignment](https://hackerone.com/reports/267781) to New Relic - 33 upvotes, $0
 26. [Sending thousands of notifications with single request](https://hackerone.com/reports/957829) to New Relic - 29 upvotes, $500
 27. [Adding your account to victim's app via deeplink](https://hackerone.com/reports/957874) to New Relic - 28 upvotes, $100
 28. [Cache-Control Misconfiguration Leads to Sensitive Information Leakage](https://hackerone.com/reports/132835) to New Relic - 28 upvotes, $0